isapir/Migrate2Postgres/README.md

 *
 |
 +-- name                              string - name of migration project, used as prefix in logs etc.
 |
++-- timezone                          string - name of the timezone to use, default is UTC
+|
 +-- template                          string - a template to be used, e.g. "ms-sql-server"
 |